danog/MadelineProtoDocs/docs/API_docs/constructors/contacts.contactsNotModified.md

 ---
-title: contacts.contactsNotModified
+title: "contacts.contactsNotModified"
-description: Contact list on the server is the same as the list on the client.
+description: "Contact list on the server is the same as the list on the client."
 image: https://docs.madelineproto.xyz/favicons/android-chrome-256x256.png
 redirect_from: /API_docs/constructors/contacts_contactsNotModified.html
 ---